 \figsetgrpstart \figsetgrpnum{12.22} \figsetgrptitle{Candidate ID 22} \figsetplot{s22th_glimpse.pdf} \figsetgrpnote{The 5$^\circ$$\times$5$^\circ$ cutout maps of the dark structure candidate ID 22.
 The red lines outline the the boundary of the candidate in each map.
-The small magenta circle in the bottom right corner of each panel represents the 10 arcmin smoothing scale, while the small black dot at the center of each panel marks the centroid of the candidate region. (top left) GLIMPSE convergence map. (top middle) Galaxy convergence map scaled to the GLIMPSE weak lensing convergence. (bottom left) Residual map obtained by subtracting the scaled galaxy convergence from the GLIMPSE convergence. (bottom middle) S/N map of the residual. (bottom right) Observation depth map for i-band. (top right) Radial galaxy surface number density profile around candidate ID 22, shown as a function of redshift bins.} \figsetgrpend
+The small magenta circle in the bottom-right corner of each panel represents the 10 arcmin smoothing scale, while the small black dot at the center of each panel marks the centroid of the candidate region. (top-left) GLIMPSE convergence map. (top-center) Galaxy convergence map scaled to the GLIMPSE weak lensing convergence. (top-right) Residual map obtained by subtracting the scaled galaxy convergence from the GLIMPSE convergence. (middle-left) CMB lensing convergence map. (middle-center) Observation depth map for i-band. (middle-right) S/N map of the residual. (bottom-left) Radial galaxy surface number density profile around candidate ID 22, shown as a function of redshift bins and (bottom-right) the same profile shown as a function of magnitude bins.} \figsetgrpend

 \figsetend